 2 - examining routes in depth - including finding supporting evidence online, in records or among local groups (e.g. Ramblers, Outdoor Spaces Society)

-We have started the process of dividing rivers into sections, as you can see on the map below.
+We have started the process of dividing rivers into sections, as you can see on our Historic Rights of Way map.
 But if you have an interest in researching any other river please do still contact us.

-If you feel you could adopt one or more sections of river, especially in the rivers highlighted in the map, please let us know.
+If you feel you could adopt one or more sections of river, especially on the rivers highlighted in the map, please let us know.

 Inform us of a potential lost route

 While volunteers who have adopted sections of our rivers will lead on the research, we are still keen to hear from anyone who suspects they may know of a lost route that could be used as a paddling access point.